PERTS/gymnast/README.md

 Collection of useful functions for data analysis and visualization.
 When calling util.R or any of the other standalone source files, use source(filename, chrdir=TRUE)

+## Install gymnast

+    > install.packages("devtools")

+Answer "n" if you are asked "Do you want to install from sources the package which needs compilation?"

+    > devtools::install_github("PERTS/gymnast")

 # Building R packages

 ## How to Code a Package